swiftlang/swift-evolution/proposals/0325-swiftpm-additional-plugin-apis.md

 }
 ```

-The `package` property is a reference to the top-level package to which the plugin is being applied.
+The `package` property is a reference to the package to which the plugin is being applied.
 Through it, the script that implements the plugin can reach the entire subgraph of resolved packages on which it either directly or indirectly depends.
+Note that this might only constitute part of the package graph, if the plugin is being applied to a package other than the root package of the whole graph SwiftPM sees.

 The function and structure definition that relates to looking up tools with a particular name are unchanged from the original SE-0303 proposal.